-A relative suggested that if I am buying in Kenton I should carry out a Neighbourhood, Planning and Local Amenity Search.
+A colleague suggested that where I am buying in Kenton I should ask my conveyancer to perform a Neighbourhood, Planning and Local Amenity Search.
 What does it cover?

-A search of this type is usually quoted for as part of the standard Kenton conveyancing searches.
-It is a large report of more than thirty pages, listing and detailing significant information about Kenton around the property and the people living there.
-It incorporates an Aerial Photograph, Planning Applications, Land Use, Mobile Phone Masts, Rights of Way, the Kenton Housing Market, Council Tax Banding, the type of People living in the area, the dominant type of Housing, the Average Property Price, Crime details, Local Education with plans and statistics, Local Amenities and other useful information regarding Kenton.
+A search of this type is sometimes included in the estimate for your Kenton conveyancing searches.
+It is not a small report of more than thirty pages, listing and setting out important information about Kenton around the property and the people living there.
+It includes an Aerial Photograph, Planning Applications, Land Use, Mobile Phone Masts, Rights of Way, the Kenton Housing Market, Council Tax Banding, the demographics of People living in the area, the dominant type of Housing, the Average House Prices, Crime details, Local Education with plans and statistics, Local Amenities and other useful data concerning Kenton.

 How does conveyancing in Kenton differ for new build properties?

-Most buyers of new build or newly converted property in Kenton approach us having been asked by the housebuilder to exchange contracts and commit to the purchase even before the premises is ready to move into.
-This is because builders in Kenton usually acquire the land, plan the estate and want to get the plots sold off as they are building the properties.
+Most buyers of new build or newly converted property in Kenton contact us having been asked by the builder to sign contracts and commit to the purchase even before the premises is built.
+This is because new home sellers in Kenton tend to purchase the real estate, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
 To reduce the chances of losing the property, buyers should instruct property lawyers as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
 It would be wise to use a lawyer who specialises in new build conveyancing especially if they are used to new build conveyancing in Kenton or who has acted in the same development.